 - If you remember, you send the client an email, or call them the day before to remind them about the appointment.
 You may remind yourself to do this by setting up an alarm in Outlook.

 - The client loves the product!
-You meet to present the proposal, and get commitment.
+You meet to present the proposal and get a commitment.
 Luckily, you have printed off the contract in advance and carried it with you.
 You get the signature right away, or you make a return visit to collect the paperwork.

 Introduce Sales Process in Your Salesforce Training Plan